SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A very similar situation is when 2 friends come together for recruitments.
 Others have sometimes made an effort to split these friends into 2 different teams, maybe to prevent imbalance or to encourage socialization with new people, but I don't find this necessary.
 It can be more fun and less scary to debate alongside your friend.
 If you ensure that the third person doesn't get suppressed, I think things can still go smoothly.

+---

+It's important to alleviate anxiety and make people associate the soc with good feelings.
+Make it very very clear that there's no real winner and loser, and that this isn't measured to get into the soc (since anyone would naturally assume that it is).

 (talk about wrapping up recruitments fast to push tournaments early).